Liberation of Arnhem

-Operation Anger (sometimes known as Operation Quick Anger) was a military operation to seize the city of Arnhem in April 1945, during the closing stages of the Second World War.
+Operation Anger (sometimes mistakenly referred to as Operation Quick Anger) was a military operation to seize the city of Arnhem in April 1945, during the closing stages of the Second World War.
 It is also known as the Second Battle of Arnhem or the Liberation of Arnhem.
-The operation was part of the Canadian First Army's liberation of the Netherlands and was led by the 49th British Infantry Division, supported by armour of the 5th Canadian Armoured Division, Royal Air Force air strikes and boats of the Royal Navy.
+The operation was part of the liberation of the Netherlands by the First Canadian Army and was led by the 49th (West Riding) Infantry Division, supported by armour of the 5th Canadian Armoured Division, Royal Air Force air strikes and boats of the Royal Navy.

-The Western Allies first tried to liberate Arnhem in September 1944 during Operation Market Garden.
-Poor planning, the unexpected presence of German armoured units and a delayed advance by ground forces resulted in the British 1st Airborne Division being defeated and a new front stabilising south of the city.
-Fresh planning to take Arnhem began in the new year as the Canadian First Army sought ways to link up its units advancing into the Netherlands.
-However it was not until April that the liberation of the city became a distinct possibility.
-After II Canadian Corps secured the eastern bank of the IJssel river and advanced north, I Canadian Corps prepared to assault Arnhem.
+The Western Allies fought the first Battle of Arnhem in September 1944 during Operation Market Garden.
+Poor planning, the unexpected presence of German armoured units and a delayed advance by ground forces resulted in the British 1st Airborne Division being defeated and a new front being formed south of the city.
+Planning to take Arnhem began in the new year as the First Canadian Army sought ways to link up its units advancing into the Netherlands.
+It was not until April that the liberation of the city became possible.
+After the II Canadian Corps secured the eastern bank of the IJssel river and advanced north, th I Canadian Corps prepared to assault Arnhem.

 The operation began on 12 April 1945 and proceeded to plan, as the three infantry brigades of the 49th Division leapfrogged each other through the city.
-Within four days Arnhem was totally under Allied control, allowing the Canadians to advance further into the Netherlands.
-Less than two weeks after the battle a general truce brought major combat operations in the country to an end and on 5 May the German commander in chief in the Netherlands surrendered to the Canadian Army.
+Within four days Arnhem was under Allied control, allowing the Canadians to advance further into the Netherlands.
+Less than two weeks after the battle a general truce brought most hostilities in the country to an end and on 5 May the German commander in chief in the Netherlands surrendered to the Canadian Army.
 Three days later Germany unconditionally surrendered, bringing the war in Europe to a close.